-- The research tasks must be submitted for assessment by no later than the day on which examinations start in the semester in which the course from which the research task is drawn runs. - One hard copy of the research task may be submitted directly to the Departmental administrative assistant on or before the deadline; and an identical copy must submitted on Vula for purposes of the turn-it-in report. - The research task must be no longer than 5,000 words including, where appropriate, footnotes and excluding bibliography.
+- The research tasks must be submitted for assessment by no later than the day on which examinations start in the semester in which the course from which the research task is drawn runs. - The research task must be submitted electronically as guided by the Departmental administrative assistant on or before the deadline; and an identical copy must submitted on Amathuba for purposes of the turn-it-in report. - The research task must be no longer than 5,000 words including, where appropriate, footnotes and excluding bibliography.